 91 items found for ""

 - About Us | Usapeec

-About Us Supported by the American Egg Board (AEB), the research, education and promotion arm of the U.S. egg industry, this website is targeted to serve as an information portal of U.S. eggs and egg products.
-Questions concerning specific products or the supply sources for U.S. eggs and egg products should be directed to the USA Poultry & Egg Export Council at below office: Thanks for your summission!
-Submit USA Poultry & Egg Export Council Hong Kong Office (covers China, Hong Kong and Taiwan) Room 1310, Olympia Plaza 243-255 King’s Road North Point, Hong Kong Tel: 852-2890-2908 Fax: 852-2895-5546 E-mail: firstname.lastname@example.org Related Links American Egg Board: https://www.aeb.org/ Egg Nutrition Centre: https://www.eggnutritioncenter.org/ The Incredible Egg: https://www.incredibleegg.org/ USA Poultry & Egg Export Council: www.usapeec.org
+About Us “The American Egg Board (AEB) was created by an Act of Congress in 1976 at the request of America’s egg farmers, who desired to pool resources for national category-level egg marketing.
+Home to The Incredible Egg and Egg Nutrition Center, AEB is dedicated to increasing demand for all U.S. eggs and egg products.
+For more than 40 years, America’s egg farmers have supported this mission by funding the AEB.
+The AEB is 100 percent farmer-funded, and those funds directly support the research, education and promotion necessary to market eggs.
+We are honored to serve America’s egg farmers.”
+Questions concerning specific products or the supply sources for U.S. eggs and egg products should be directed to the USA Poultry & Egg Export Council at below office: USA Poultry & Egg Export Council Hong Kong Office (covers China, Hong Kong and Taiwan) Room 1310, Olympia Plaza 243-255 King’s Road North Point, Hong Kong Tel: 852-2890-2908 Fax: 852-2895-5546 E-mail: firstname.lastname@example.org Related Links American Egg Board / The Incredible Egg https://www.incredibleegg.org/ USA Poultry & Egg Export Council www.usapeec.org

 - Home | Usapeec